Indie-Textiles-Hub-LLP/.github/profile/README.md

 ## 🌟 About Us

-At **Vastra Pvt Ltd**, we're passionate about preserving the rich heritage of Indian fashion while embracing contemporary styles.
+At **Indie Textile Hub LLP**, we're passionate about preserving the rich heritage of Indian fashion while embracing contemporary styles.
 Our carefully curated collection features exquisite sarees, elegant ethnic wear, and modern fusion clothing that celebrates the beauty of Indian craftsmanship.

 ### 🎯 Our Mission
 To make beautiful, authentic Indian clothing accessible to women worldwide, celebrating tradition while embracing modern convenience through our seamless e-commerce experience.